István Nemere

-István Nemere (born in Pécs on 8 November 1944) is a Hungarian novelist, Esperantist, and translator.
-He has written 744 published books by November 2020, mostly in Hungarian, over twenty novels in Esperanto.
+István Nemere (8 November 1944 – 15 November 2024) was a Hungarian novelist, Esperantist, and translator.
+He wrote 744 published books up to November 2020, mostly in Hungarian, over twenty novels in Esperanto.
 He has been a notable figure in the world of Hungarian science fiction with as many as 60 novels and several stories.

-He has alleged the film, Demolition Man is a ripoff of one of his novels.
+Nemere alleged that the film Demolition Man plagiarized one of his novels.

+Background

+Nemere was born in Pécs, Hungary on 8 November 1944.
+He was twice elected as the president of the PEN International in the 1990s; but he was not a member of the Hungarian Writers' Union.

+Nemere died on 15 November 2024, at the age of 80.

+Writing

+His fame is due to his sci-fi and paranormal books but he wrote in other genres too.
+His works have been translated into Esperanto and Persian amongst others.

+His first book was published in 1974.
+According to him he's the record holder of the most published books (800) – beating Barbara Cartland.